 I realize this probably shouldn’t have come as a surprise to me, but the stars had shifted.
 The bottom of the dipper had disappeared behind the top of the stadium.

-Now, I’ve enjoyed a skyful of bright stars in the deserts of Jordan when camping out with the nomadic Bedouins.
-I’ve marveled at the stars while staying at the foot of limestone cliffs in Vinales, Cuba, and on Hermosa Beach in western Costa Rica, on Hanalei Bay in Kauai, Hawaii, and in the remote beach accessible only by boat or the steep, cliffside 11-mile Na Pali Coast Trail.
+Throughout my world travels, I’ve enjoyed a skyful of bright stars in the deserts of Jordan when camping out with the nomadic Bedouins.
+I’ve marveled at the stars while staying at the foot of limestone cliffs in Vinales, Cuba, and on Hermosa Beach in western Costa Rica, on Hanalei Bay in Kauai, Hawaii, and on the remote beach accessible only by boat or the steep, cliffside 11-mile Na Pali Coast Trail.

 I’ve watched the stars from another remote beach, accessed by boat only, in Venezuela, where I stayed in an artist’s hand-constructed home just a few hundred feet from the waterline.
-This summer, I checked out the constellations in the Big Sky Country of Montana.
+I’ve checked out the constellations in the Big Sky Country of Montana.

-In Spain, Italy, Turkey, Greece, England, Canada, India, all over the north of Argentina, in the Adirondacks in northern New York, and in cities all around the United States … In all the places I’ve traveled, I’ve watched the stars.
+In Spain, Italy, Turkey, Greece, England, Canada, and India, all over the north of Argentina, in the Adirondacks in northern New York, and in cities all around the United States.
+In all the places I’ve traveled, I’ve watched the stars.

-Listening to my favorite musician, while watching the world turn… It was a perfect summer’s night.
+Listening to my favorite musician, while watching the world turn.
+It was a perfect summer night.

 We sang along to Jason Mraz’s song Lucky: “As the world keeps spinning round, you hold me, right here, right now…”

-I mean, we all learned this is grade school, thanks to Copernicus, but it’s one thing to know something intellectually and another to experience it viscerally.
+I mean, we all learned this in grade school, thanks to Copernicus, but it’s one thing to know something intellectually and another to experience it viscerally.

 We’ve all seen the sun “rise” and the sun “set,” which of course is just the earth turning as well, and yet somehow that becomes a mundane experience for many.
 Yet isn’t it amazing that even when we can’t see it, in the blackest hours of the night, the sun is always shining brightly on the other side of the earth?